ni/arbitrary-session-management/README.md

     }
     ```

+    The [example implementation](https://github.com/ni/arbitrary-session-management/blob/main/src/server/server.py) in this repository demonstrates this logic in detail.

 #### Adapting Your Own Case

 The core logic for the initialize API should remain consistent, especially regarding how session initialization behavior is handled.
 You can adapt or extend the implementation details to fit your specific use case, but the session initialization behavior logic should not be altered.
 For other arbitrary APIs, you are free to modify or extend their implementation as needed to suit your requirements in `server.py`.